Hi Travel Junkies,

 - Transfer the required points from Chase Ultimate Rewards, Amex Membership Rewards, Citi ThankYou Points, Marriott, or any combination of the four to Virgin Atlantic.

 - Log in to your Virgin Atlantic account to confirm that the transfer is complete, then call Virgin again to finalize the booking

 Though, I was only able to do this after going through one of the craziest booking processes I have experienced since starting in this world 7+ years ago.

 Here’s the tl;dr:

 - After more than a week of searching, I couldn’t find round-trip saver space (Step #1 above) that worked for my travel dates.
 So I bit the bullet and booked ANA First Class one-way to Tokyo using 110,000 United miles.

 - More saver space came available literally hours after I booked with United that did work for my dates.
 I found it when searching for my flight home from Japan.
 The moment was captured in a Facebook chat with 10xT Editor in Chief Spencer Howard.

-- My United booking was still within the 24 hour free cancellation window.
-So I cancelled it online while on the phone with Virgin Atlantic and had them run the search again moments later.
+- My United booking was still within the 24-hour free cancellation window.
+So I canceled it online while on the phone with Virgin Atlantic and had them run the search again moments later.
 This time they found the award space and were able to place the free hold.